-As a vehicle comes over a crest, the driver may suddenly be presented with a situation requiring an emergency maneuver.
-The provision of adequate clear zones is particularly important where traffic volumes are high (i.e., urban areas) since traffic queues may form rapidly, thus tending to cause rear-end collisions.
+As a vehicle comes over the crest of a vertical curve, the driver may suddenly be presented with a situation requiring an emergency maneuver.
+The provision of adequate clear zones is particularly important where available stopping sight distance may not be adequate or where driver expectancy may be violated.
+High traffic volumes (i.e., urban areas) may result in rapidly forming traffic queues, thus tending to cause rear-end collisions.
+Vertical curves with inadequate stopping sight distance may be mitigated with appropriate advanced signage and other warning devices, or can be reconstructed.